Spdware/University-Notes/University/archive/BIS 2/01-WFM.md

 Customer loyalty is not easy to achieve.
 Customer loyalty is tied to emergency maintenance more than it is to routine maintenance.
 Customers may decide not to buy an ordinary maintenance service, but need an emergency maintenance service anyway.
 The time when you have an issue is the best time to make a customer loyal: if you are efficient the costumer will remember you.
-Also maintenancer can propose routine maintenance instead of emergency as it is spreading risk and cost on the year, but is tricky as the cost need to be balanced to also include the emergency one.
+Also maintenance guys can propose routine maintenance subscriptions instead of relying only on emergency as it spreads risks and costs on the year, but is tricky as the cost need to be balanced to also include the emergency one that could still happens.
 ### The worst maintenance process (no ERP)
 ![](https://i.imgur.com/vZULY7j.png)